josemaria-gomez/josemaria-gomez/README.md

-## Hi, I'm José María Gómez Fernández.
+## Hi there!

-PhD in Condensed Matter Physics, Nanoscience & Biophysics with a background in Advanced Materials, Nanotechnology and Chemistry.
+I'm José María Gómez Fernández.
+A PhD in Condensed Matter Physics, Nanoscience & Biophysics with a background in Advanced Materials, Nanotechnology and Chemistry.
 Currently transitioning into Data Analytics, Business Intelligence and Tech Consulting.

 I enjoy transforming complex data into clear insights, combining scientific rigor with analytical thinking